jez/blog/_posts/2022-08-24-syntactic-control-flow.md

 People always ask me, "Why does Sorbet think this is nil?
 I just checked that it's not!"
 So much so, that it's at the very top of the [Sorbet FAQ](https://sorbet.org/docs/faq)

-That doc answers what is happening and what to do to fix it, but doesn't really answer why its like that.
+That doc answers what's happening and how to fix it, but it doesn't really answer why it behaves this way.
 A common follow up question looks something like this:

 > Having to use local variables as mentioned in Sorbet's [limitations of
 > flow-sensitivity](https://sorbet.org/docs/flow-sensitive#limitations-of-flow-sensitivity)